Bulging Disc Treatment in Clearwater

 Bulging Disc Treatment

-Additionally, some bulging disc patients choose to explore alternative treatment options such as yoga, chiropractic care, acupuncture and herbal supplements.
+Additionally, some bulging disc patients choose to explore alternative treatment options such as yoga, chiropractic care, acupuncture, and herbal supplements.
 The long-term effectiveness of these methods varies for each patient’s condition, although some patients report positive results.
-The best way to determine the ideal bulging disc treatment plan for your needs is to speak with your doctor.
-Don’t be afraid to ask questions or voice any concerns you may have about your diagnosis or the treatment process.

 Our approach to bulging disc treatment is unique.
-Our procedures require a less than 1-inch incision and are performed on an outpatient basis.
+We use minimally invasive procedures that require a less than 1-inch incision and are performed on an outpatient basis.
 In fact, many of our patients are up and walking within hours after surgery.
 When compared to traditional open spine operations, minimally invasive surgery at Laser Spine Institute involves less risk of complication and shorter recovery periods.
 Additionally, our procedures have received a patient satisfaction score of 98 percent.